relaybox/relaybox-rest-js/README.md

         (required)
       </td>
       <td>
-        Associate an API key with the connection, which you can generate via the{' '}
+        Associate an API key with the connection, which you can generate via the
         <Link href="/dashboard">dashboard</Link>.
-To create an API key, first{' '}
+To create an API key, first
         <Link href="/auth/login?authStage=register">register for a free account</Link>.
       </td>
       <td>string</td>